Summer

 Within our classroom we have created an ice cream shop.
 Using paper to make different flavours of ice cream, we created our own money and the children enjoyed counting out their money to pay for their ice creams.

 Our loose parts were used to create animals that we would find in the Ocean, such as making a Jelly fish from a large shell, stones and sticks.
-We were able to count the correct amount of Shells to place in our buckets, matching the shells to the number on the bucket.
+We were able to count the correct number of Shells to place in our buckets, matching the shells to the number on the bucket.